NINNiT/rust-template/README.md

 - generate a PAT and add it as the `GH_TOKEN` secret to the repository
 - possibly change the GitHub Actions workflow to match your project
 - add the `renovate` GitHub App to the repository if you want automated dependency updates
+- change `renovate.json` if you want to customize the dependency update logic.
+By default, it uses `develop` as its base branch.

 ## Features